savsw/auto-git/README.md

 Remembering to bump a version number with a commit is a tedious process.
-At Savannah Scriptworks, our core development work is done in Node.JS.
+This project provides a commit script designed to automatically increment the version of a project found in a `package.json` file (commonly used by Node.JS projects).
 The script included herein automatically increments the version of a project depending upon the type of commit.
 It determines what type of commit is occurring by asking the developer one simple question.
-In structuring the versioning process we created the MAX versioning concept.
+In structuring the versioning process we created the MAX versioning concept, which might not be a unique concept, but we've taken the time to formalize it.

 The script provided here is a supplemental library.
 It runs the `git commit` process; it does not replace it.
 If you ever run into a versioning dilemma